tajwone17/maze-solver-ai/README.md

   // Show the maze and update UI displayMaze();
   doesMazeExist = true;
-  updateStatus("Maze generated!
-Click 'Solve Maze' to find the path.");
+  updateStatus(
+    "Maze generated!
+Race against the computer or press 'Clear Path' to reset."
+  );
   updateButtonStates();
 }
 ```